Would you choose to work 50% harder to get a meeting if you knew you were 6X more likely to get a close?

 Once you reach the point of diminishing returns on those efforts, you should strategically choose whether it is worth the effort to prospect for meetings one step below or move on to another prospect company.

-If you spend most of your time in the bowels of the beast, when you reach the top you are in unfamiliar territory and closing results will reflect that.
+If you spend most of your time at lower levels, when you reach the top, you are in unfamiliar territory and closing results will reflect that.

 In the case of that management company I referenced, they simply did not allow anyone to start their process other than at the top.
 Because they knew projects were 6X more likely to close.
 It simply was not in their DNA to start any lower.
 So they refined the skill set to do just that and reaped the benefits of it.